jfox13-nd/San-Jose-DOT-Crash-Locator/README.md

 # San Jose DOT Finding Crash Locations

+This branch includes SQL functions that are not used in `findcrashlocation()`

 These scripts and SQL functions are designed to help the city of San Jose determine the GPS locations of traffic crashes.

 The primary function is `findcrashlocation(interID integer, direction VARCHAR(200), distance integer)`.
 Any additional functions are called by `findcrashlocation()`.